Games Engineering (MSc) (2025 Entry)

 Fundamental to becoming an expert developer is having deep understanding of algorithmic concepts and high-level programming languages, so, through this degree, you will not only master languages like C++ and python, but will form a conceptual understanding of computing principles with programming as a vehicle to grasp these concepts.

-Developed in collaboration with Warwick’s Visualisation Research Group, this Master’s degree draws on particular expertise in Visual Computing, including computer graphics, vision, imaging, distributed and parallel systems, Human Computer Interaction, and AI.
+Developed in collaboration with Warwick’s Visualisation Research Group, this Master’s degree draws on our particular expertise in Visual Computing and games, with a strong focus on computer graphics, vision, imaging, distributed and parallel systems, Human Computer Interaction, and AI.
+This close link with research means that the course will cover start-of-the-art game development methods and will help prepare you for future developments in the industry.

-It is delivered in the multidisciplinary WMG department, Warwick’s largest academic department with 1300 full-time MSc students across a portfolio of courses, and 34 research groups driving over 40% of all research conducted at the university.
+It is delivered in the multidisciplinary WMG department, Warwick’s largest academic department with 1400 full-time MSc students across a portfolio of courses, and 34 research groups driving a significant amount of the research conducted at the university.

 General entry requirements